-Well today we're continuing our series Stories along the Way, looking at the parables in Luke's gospel that Jesus uses to teach people about what being a disciple looks like.
+Over these weeks between Easter and Pentecost, we're looking at Stories of Hope, parables in Luke's Gospel that Jesus uses to teach people about the Kingdom of God.
 Today we're looking at the parable of the Rich Fool in Luke 12.
-Jesus here has some powerful teaching on how we are to approach wealth and possessions.
+Jesus here has some powerful teaching on this vital area of life: how we are to approach wealth and possessions.
 His words are certainly something I know I need to hear and put to work in my life when it comes to sharing.
-And so I hope in the power of the Holy Spirit they might speak to you too whether you're a Christian or exploring faith.
+And so I hope in the power of the Holy Spirit they might speak to you too whether you're a Christian or new to church and exploring faith.
 We're going to look at the Context for the parable, the parable itself, how Jesus applies the parable and finally a secret.